HEsiyun/Classify-wood-and-grass-using-ResNet18/README.md

 ## The **demo_ResNet_ImageClassification.ipynb** shows following process: <br>
 **1. Create train and test data.**

 Our source data consists of 50 grass images and 50 wood images downloaded from the internet.
 Due to size limitations, we are unable to upload them to the repository.
-Initially, it should look like this:
+Initially, it should look like this: <span style="color: red;">(In order to run the notebook, you need to prepare your own grass and wood images folder under the same directory with this notebook)</span>
 <div style="text-align: center;">
     <img src="readme1.png" alt="Sample Image" width="200" />
 </div>